AsynchronousAI/cobalt/README.md

 Cobalt includes:
 - SDL bindings (optional) for 2D graphics
 - FFI
-- compile to LLVM IR if you have LLVM capable version of cobalt
 - Memory optimizations
 - type system (typechecker in preprocessor)
 - preprocessor